Help Wanted - We need help at our booth!

 • Building General Public Awareness - Making sure people know we are there and what we do: handing out fliers, answering the many 'So what is this?' and 'How does this work?' questions asked, etc.

-• Card, Battery & Schedule Running - At a busy tournament, photographers are tied up photographing from the start of the day to the end, with little time for coming back to the booth for charged batteries, picking up updated photography schedules or dropping off CF cards with game images on them.
-A common booth staff duty is to make the rounds, visit each photographer to pickup photographed games, drop off new schedules or charged batteries and perhaps run a bottle of water or snack out to a hungry or thirsty photographer.
+• Card, Battery & Schedule Running - At a busy tournament, photographers are tied up photographing from the start of the day to the end, with little time for coming back to the booth for charged batteries, picking up updated photography schedules or dropping off CF/SD cards with game images on them.
+A common booth staff duty is to make the rounds, visit each photographer to pickup photographed games, drop off new schedules or charged batteries and perhaps run a bottle of water, coffee or snack out to a hungry or thirsty photographer.

 • Scheduling Photography - Gathering information from people interested in purchasing a photography coverage (Team Name, Court, Play Schedule, etc.), arranging photographers' schedules so that they can photograph as many teams as possible.

-• Image Downloading and Sorting - Throughout the day, as games are photographed, they need to be downloaded from the CF cards, properly tagged with information (team, court, time, etc.).
+• Image Downloading and Sorting - Throughout the day, as games are photographed, they need to be downloaded from the memory cards, properly tagged with information (team, court, time, etc.).
 Once downloaded, each image needs to be inspected for focus and overall quality.
 Rejects are removed.
 The game is then sent for processing onto our webservers.

 • Categorizing images on content and merit, and pre-designing customer collages - This includes sorting images by who is in them (jersey number), ranking images based on content, say what kind of image they are (action, portrait, cheer, huddle, etc.) and then generating collages based on the information input.
 Our goal is that - by seeing already designed collages when they come to look at images for their team - customers will be inclined to purchase what they see, making it easier for staff to help them.